sososkxksodkd/Amogus/README.md

 local tpCaveLabel = Instance.new("TextLabel", SecMovement)
 tpCaveLabel.Size = UDim2.new(0.92, 0, 0, 20)
 tpCaveLabel.BackgroundTransparency = 1
-tpCaveLabel.Text = "USE IT ONLY IF YOU ARE IN THE FISHMAN CAVE" tpCaveLabel.TextColor3 = Theme.SubText
+tpCaveLabel.Text = "GO TO THE FISHMAN CAVE TO USE IT" tpCaveLabel.TextColor3 = Theme.SubText
 tpCaveLabel.Font = Enum.Font.GothamBold
 tpCaveLabel.TextSize = 11